dusktreader/typer-repyt/docs/source/features/settings.md

 `@attach_settings` decorator adds the settings object to the app's `typer.Context`.
 Then, the `get_settings()` function can be called to retrieve an instance of the `SettingsModel` from the app context.

-!!!note "Casting `get_settings()`"
+!!!note "Passing `type_hint` to `get_settings()`"

-    You don't _have_ to cast the result of `get_settings()` to your model type for the code to work.
-However, static type checkers will object.
-Because the model is bound to the settings commands _dynamically_, it's not possible for the `get_settings()` function to return the instance already cast to your app's pwrticular settings model.
+    You don't _have_ to pass a type_hint to `get_settings()` for the code to work.
+However, static type checkers will object if you try to assign the returned model instance to your specific settings model.
+Because the model is bound to the settings commands _dynamically_, the `get_settings()` function needs a type hint to cast it to the appropriate model type.

 Great, now let's try a few commands in this app to see how the settings commands work.